regibus361/OpenRoSig/README.md

 Train hitters also listen for AWS magnet hits.
 If they hit one, a sound object is created, parented to the sound eminator and played.
 Depending on the signal's aspect (i.e. which type of AWS is played), a connection is created to destroy the sound.
 This is either when a key is pressed (or the event is otherwise fired), or the sound ends.

+-- Plugins --

+OpenRoSig supports a primitive plugin system that effectively allows you to overwrite functions in the module.
+Plugins are ModuleScripts inside the OpenRoSig.Plugins folder that have an attribute called Priority.
+This attribute determines a plugin's priority level (lower number = higher priority) to prevent plugins fighting for control.
+A plugin looks like this:

+	-- This overwrites the 'Setup' function to print a value. local Plugin = {}

+	Plugin.Setup = function()
+		print('Just getting set up now.')
+		Plugin.Setup_Base()
+		print('I\'m all done setting up!')
+	end

+	return Plugin

+Plugin.(function name goes here)\_Base is the generic function in the module.
+Therefore, this plugin still does all the setup.
+If a plugin is higher priority than another plugin, its base function is the lower priority plugin's function.
+For example, say I have a plugin with priority 1 and a plugin with priority 2 accessing the function ExampleFunction.
+When ExampleFunction is called, it calls the function in the priority 1 plugin.
+If that plugin references Plugin.ExampleFunction_Base, that calls the priority 2 plugin, not the 'real' base.
+If the priority 2 plugin also references Plugin.ExampleFunction_Base, that then calls the 'real' base in the original script.